 The Higashiyama District of Kyoto is just oozing with Japanese history and culture.
 The remarkably preserved shops and restaurants that line the stone-cobbled streets make it an essential place to visit for those who wish to experience traditional ‘old Kyoto’.
 Climbing the steps of Ninenzaka will make you think you are back in feudal Japan!
-I suggest you begin your day by visiting Kiyomizu Temple very early in the morning (opens from 6am) to avoid the crowds and get those great morning shots.
-This beauty temple is only 300 yen to enter, and is located within walking distance from other great temples.
+I suggest you begin your day by visiting Kiyomizu Temple very early in the morning (opens from 6 am) to avoid the crowds and get those great morning shots.
+This beautiful temple is only 300 yen to enter and is located within walking distance from other great temples.

 Fushimi Inari Shrine

 Perhaps the most famous shrine in all of Japan, Fushimi Inari is known for its 1,000 shrine gates (tori).
 A must-see location, it is said that your desires will come true if you pass through the gates.
 As it is open 24/7 and free, you can enjoy the shrine anytime!
 Catch a local train on the Nara Line from Kyoto Station for just 140 yen and have the experience of a lifetime!
 Don’t forget your walking boots!